Study dentistry

 Are you interested in studying dentistry?

-We will be happy to advise you free of charge about your options for studying human medicine and dentistry, and we can also advise you about studying medicine in another EU country, which is fully recognised in Germany.
+We will be happy to advise you on your options free of charge Human medicine or study dentistry.
+We can also advise you on a Studying medicine abroad (EU), which is fully recognised in Germany.

 Is dentistry the right degree programme for you?